romannguyen99/roman.github.io/README.md

 # Roman Nguyen
 Hi!
 I am Roman, a Data Analyst helping drive business decisions at HouseNow and CarNow.
 I help to power the Vietnam’s first AI fintech solutions for the housing and automotive markets.

 Why data?
 Because I am amazed with how data can be used to predict a credit risk or a stock trend better than a gut feeling ever could.
-Whether I’m analyzing user behaviors or building finance models, I love digging for the "aha!" moment that drives better decisions.
-Off the clock, I’m a world traveler, a pianist, and a fitness enthusiast.
+Whether I’m analyzing user behaviors or building finance models, I enjoy digging for "found 'em!" moments which reveal solutions to optimize profits.
+Off the clock, I am also a world traveler and a fitness enthusiast.

 <img width="180" src="assets/img/IMG_9705.JPG" alt="Profile Picture">